-Prerequisites: MAT 2060 and MAT 2160 with a grade of C- or higher
+Prerequisites: MAT 2060 with a grade of C- or better and MAT 2160 with a grade of C- or better

 This course provides an introduction to ordinary differential equations.
 Topics include first order equations, linear equations, linear systems, the Laplace transform, series techniques and physical applications.